On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: REDUNDANCY OF CIs

-\looseness=-1No graph discovery algorithm can rely on the Markov assumption alone.
+No graph discovery algorithm can rely on the Markov assumption alone.
 Most of them also use the faithfulness assumption.
 The latter is especially troublesome, as there are many applications where it may be violated, as we have mentioned before. \dominik{do we have references there?} But in the cases above, none of the \emph{in}dependence statements can be used as additional redundancy.
-So here, it is only due to faithfulness (and similar assumptions) that we can have purely graphical redundancy at all.
+So here, it is only due to faithfulness (and similar assumptions) that we can have PGM-redundancy at all.
 But also, not all of the dependences are good candidates for error detection and correction.
 As \citet{bouckaert1995bayesian} shows, there are also dependences that follow from the Graphoid axioms as their contrapositives.
 In \cref{prop:coupling} in \cref{sec:graphical_crit_dependences}, we show how these insights can be applied in the situations of \cref{prop:markov_network_markovian,prop:protocol_graph_markovian}.

-\looseness=-1On the other hand, we will now give a criterion under which a dependency statement is guaranteed to be purely graphically redundant.
-So whenever a graphical model implies such a dependency, it is a good candidate for additional redundancy.
-In \cref{cor:s_coupling_ness_and_suff} in \cref{sec:additional_examples}, we further show that this criterion is sufficient \emph{and} necessary in the scenario of \cref{prop:markov_network_markovian,prop:protocol_graph_markovian}.
+On the other hand, we will now give a criterion under which a dependence statement is guaranteed to be PGM-redundant.
+So whenever a graphical model implies such a dependence, it is a good candidate for additional redundancy.